syncfusion-content/flutter-docs/Flutter/circular-charts/callbacks.md

 ## onChartTouchInteractionMove

-Triggers when touched or clicked and moved on the chart area.
-You can get the position of the moving region using this callback.
+Triggers when tapped or clicked and moved on the chart area.
+You can get the tapped region using the [`position`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartTouchInteractionArgs/position.html) argument.

 The callback contains the following argument: